AnandPTi/chatbeside/Important.md

    cd server

-2. Create a `.env` file inside server directory with the following content:
+2. Create a `.env` file inside server directory with the following content also you have to change URI in index.js(server directory):
    ```env
    MONGODB_URI=[Your MongoDB URI]
    PORT=[Your preferred port number]